MVishukumar/MVishukumar/README.md

 - :blush: Spring Boot remains close to my heart.
 - 🤔 I’ve been learning CI/CD tools.
 Had some success with Gitlab, Jenkins, Artifactory and Sonarqube.
 Next target is Ansible to completely implement CD part.
 - 📫 How to reach me: beingvishu@gmail.com is the best place to reach me.
 - ⚡ Fun fact: I'm always moved by Mathematics fun facts.
-Example: X% of Y% is always Y% of X.
+Example: x% of y is always y% of x.